VipinJoshi/launchdemo/README.md

 This is Launch Demo with card display.

+I have created it in stackblitz and is working on chrome and firefox.
+For IE https://stackblitz.com/ is not opening for me so I don't think hosted app will work here.

 Disign is based on flex model and it is responsive and media query is used to manage Filter component.
 I tried not to over exppoit media query and flex based design manage that.

 I have used class component for Launch card just sake of using it.
 That can also be done with functional component